Pusheencat24meow/TacoCraft/Important.md

-Ok, so this is an edited, remastered version of eaglercraft.
+Ok, so this is an edited version of eaglercraft.

 This is why the file is called eaglercraft.html instead of tacocraft.html

-I basically just added things to the eaglercraft source code.
+I basically just added things to the two-file eaglercraft source code.

 Credit to skool